Germany wins at hockey worlds after 3 losses

 Joel Vermin put Switzerland 3-2 up against Belarus with his second goal in the second period before Enzo Corvi and Timo Meier sealed the victory in the final period in Group A in Copenhagen.

-After losing its first three games, Belarus replaced coach Dave Lewis with assistant coach Sergei Pushkov but that change has yet to boost Belarus.
+After losing its first three games, Belarus replaced coach Dave Lewis with assistant coach Sergei Pushkov, but that change has yet to boost the team.

 High-scoring Finland played host Denmark in Herning later Wednesday and Sweden faced Austria in Copenhagen.